basho/basho_docs/source/languages/en/riak/ops/advanced/configs/configuration-files.md

 <tr>
 <td><tt>bitcask.expiry.grace_time<tt></td>
 <td>By default, Bitcask will trigger a merge whenever a data file contains an expired key.
 This may result in excessive merging under some usage patterns.
 To prevent this you can set the `bitcask.expiry.grace_time` option.
 Bitcask will defer triggering a merge solely for key expiry by the configured number of seconds.
-Setting this to `1h` effectively limits each cask to merging for expiry once per hour.
-Default is: `0`</td>
+Setting this to `1h` effectively limits each cask to merging for expiry once per hour.</td>
 <td><tt>0</tt></td>
 </tr>